Table of Contents

 Medicaid’s Asset Limit

-In order for a senior to be eligible for long-term care Medicaid, there are functional and financial requirements that must be met.
+For a senior to be eligible for long-term care Medicaid, there are functional and financial requirements that must be met.
 For the purposes of this article, it’s important to note that Medicaid has an asset limit, which varies by the state in which one lives.
-For example, for single applicants, Connecticut has an asset limit of $1,600, New York allows up to $15,750, and New Hampshire has an asset limit of $2,500.
+For example, for single applicants, Connecticut has an asset limit of $1,600, New York allows up to $15,900, and New Hampshire has an asset limit of $2,500.
 However, as a general rule of thumb, most states have an asset limit of $2,000.
 See state specific asset limits and learn more about Medicaid eligibility.

 Exemption of Death Benefit / Face Value

 Bill lives in Illinois and has a whole life insurance policy that has a face value of $1,200 and a $500 cash surrender value.
 The exemption amount for whole life insurance policies is $1,500 in Illinois.
 Therefore, Bill’s life insurance policy is not counted towards Medicaid’s asset limit.

 Claudia lives in Texas, a state that allows an exemption of up to $1,500 in whole life insurance policies.
 She owns one policy that has a face value of $1,000 and a cash value of $300 and a second policy that has a face value of $1,500 and a cash value of $700.
 The combined face value of the policies equals $2,500, putting Claudia over the allowable exemption amount.
-Therefore, the combined cash value of $1,000 will be a countable asset.
+The combined cash value of $1,000 will be a countable asset.

 Other Differences by State